|Site Map | Bulletin Home | Temple University|

 Associate Degree Dismissal and Reinstatement Policy

-An associate degree candidate will not be dismissed from degree candidacy for unsatisfactory academic performance if he/she has acquired fewer than 20 cumulative hours of credits.
+An associate degree candidate will not be dismissed from degree candidacy for unsatisfactory academic performance if he/she has acquired fewer than 21 cumulative semester hours of credits.

 Conditional Status for Associate Degree Students